idanhalp/sumplete-solver/Documentation/Explanations/Algorithm/ValidSubsetsGeneration.md

 that may lead us to the target.

 ## Implementation
 Denote the input's grid size by $n$.
-Since $n$ is small, we can use brute force force:
+Since $n$ is small, we can use brute force:
 We iterate over each subset and check if it is *valid*.

 Iterating over all subsets is achieved by looping through the numbers in $[0, 2^{n})$.
 The $j^{th}$ element